Since last 5 years, I have been creating content for the internet.

 But, just don’t make it too longer than 12 words unless you absolutely have to.

-In addition to the title of your content, there is a meta description tag in your HTML code where you can (and you must) put your main target keywords.
+In addition to title, there is a meta description tag in your HTML code where you can (and you must) put your main target keywords.

 But again, the meta description needs to be accurate and well-optimized.